larsrickert/discord-player-plus/docs/api/core.md

    * The source where tracks should be searched.
 If not provided, will automatically detect the source or fall back to YouTube.
    */
   source?: string;
+  /**
-  /** Limit number of tracks to search.
-Might not work for all engines. */ limit?: number;
+   * Limit number of tracks to search.
+   * Not supported when searching Spotify track.
+Due to Spotify limitations, only first 100 playlist tracks are searched.
+   */
+  limit?: number;
 }
 ```